confluentinc/ksql/docs-md/developer-guide/udf.md

 ### Deploying

-To deploy your UD(A)Fs you create a jar containing all of the classes required by the UD(A)Fs.
+To deploy your user defined functions, you create a jar containing all of the classes required by the functions.
 If you depend on third-party libraries, this should be an uber-jar containing these libraries.
 Once the jar is created, deploy it to each KSQL server instance.
 Copy the jar to the `ext/` directory that's part of the KSQL distribution.
 The `ext/`